How To Ask For A Promotion: Our Guide

 Again, don’t burn your bridges.
 Wish the company success in your letter.

-Thank your boss or line manager for their support and state your appreciation for the growth and development you have experienced within the organisation.
+Thank your boss or line manager for their support and state your appreciation for the growth and development you have experienced within the organisation, in a thoughtful resignation letter.

 Remember, this is a formal document.
 Include a header with the employer’s name and address, the date, and your name and address.